What is idiopathic pulmonary fibrosis?

 - clubbing, or when the fingertips and nails become enlarged or rounded

 Because it’s idiopathic, your doctors aren’t sure how you developed IPF.
-Many doctors believe that something either inside or outside of the lungs attacks the lung tissue.
-The following are just some of the possible causes of these attacks.
+Many clinicians believe that something either inside or outside of the lungs attacks the lung tissue.
+The following are some of the possible causes of these attacks.

 Sometimes damage can occur in the lungs of people who received radiation treatments for breast or lung cancer.